joewalker/gcli/docs/index.md

 ### Creating Custom Builds

 GCLI uses [DryIce](https://github.com/mozilla/dryice) to create custom builds.
-If dryice is installed (``npm install dryice``) then you can create a built version of GCLI simply using ``node Makefile.dryice.js``.
-GCLI comes with a custom module loader to replace RequireJS for built applications.
+If dryice is installed (``npm install .``) then you can create a built version of GCLI simply using ``node node-main.js``.
+DryIce supplies a custom module loader to replace RequireJS for built applications.

 The build will be output to the ``built`` directory.
 The directory will be created if it doesn't exist.